Last Updated: December 08, 2023

 - By March 2022, COPA and 12 additional aviation associations send a joint industry letter to the Minister of Transport indicating concerns with the ADS-B requirement and the process used to implement the announced changes.

-- By August 2023, NAV CANADA launches an online tool for pilots to check the performance of their equipment to see if they comply with the NAV CANADA ADS-B out requirement.
+- By August 2023, NAV CANADA launches the Public ADS-B Performance Report (PAPR), an online tool for pilots to check the performance of their equipment to see if they comply with the NAV CANADA ADS-B out requirement.
+This tool does not currently work for flights outside of Canada.

 COPA continues to advocate for other alternatives that are less costly to meet the desired outcome of an ADS-B airspace structure; these alternatives need to be explored as possible solutions.